gabizuquim/HMSC_AmazonPalmUses/README.md

 # HMSC_AmazonPalmUses
 Codes associated to analysis in the paper "The legacy of human use in Amazonian palm communities along environmental and accessibility gradients"
+Codes by Otso Ovaskainen, Mirkka Jones and Gabriela Zuquim